Skip to main content

 How much does it cost to build a Chrome extension in 2026?

 A basic Chrome extension (popup, content script, one API integration) costs $5,000–$15,000 with a professional development team.
 An AI-powered extension with streaming LLM integration, a subscription billing backend, and a settings dashboard runs $20,000–$60,000 depending on complexity.
-At Groovy Web, AI-First teams starting at $22/hr deliver these projects 10-20X faster than traditional agencies, significantly compressing both cost and timeline.
+AI-First teams with AI Sprint packages from $15K deliver these projects 10-20X faster than traditional agencies, significantly compressing both cost and timeline.
 Book a free estimate to get a scoped quote for your specific extension.

 How long does Chrome Web Store approval take?